Skip to main content

 • Y array_like: Second distance matrix (condensed or redundant), where the order of elements corresponds to the order of elements in X.

 • perms int, optional: The number of permutations to perform (default: 10000).
 A larger number gives more consistent results but takes longer to run.
-If the number of possible permutations is smaller, all permutations will be tested (this can be forced by setting perms to 0).
+If the number of possible permutations of the distance matrix is smaller than perms, all possible permutations will be enumerated leading to a deterministic result (this can be forced by setting perms to 0).

 • method str, optional: Type of correlation coefficient to use; either pearson or spearman (default: pearson).